-Considering the discussion in the DP on the interaction with IFRS 15, we see some merits in the idea that rate regulation may be considered to be an implied or quasi-contract between the rateregulated entity and the collective customers ('customer base').
+Considering the discussion in the DP on the interaction with IFRS 15, we see some merits in the idea that rate regulation may be considered to be an implied or quasi-contract between the rate-regulated entity and the collective customers ('customer base').

-We would therefore encourage the IASB to explore further the core elements of the revenue recognition approach under IFRS 15 in a RRA context, which are the definition of a customer base, the quasi-contract, the regulated performance obligation and its way of satisfying as well as the transaction price.
+We would therefore encourage the IASB to spend further thinking on the core elements of the revenue recognition approach under IFRS 15 in an RRA context, which are the definition of a customer base, the quasi-contract, the regulated performance obligation and its way of satisfying as well as the transaction price.

-If the IASB decides to develop specific IFRS requirements involving the deferral or acceleration of revenue, it should consider whether and, if so, how the principles of IFRS 15 could be adapted to form the basis of a tailored revenue recognition model for rate-regulated activities.
-In this context we would like to specifically mention the exception in paragraph B63 of IFRS 15 which, in contrast to the general requirements for variable considerations in paragraphs 56-59, allows for the recognition of revenue for a sales-based or usage-based royalty promised in exchange for a licence of intellectual property only when certain events occur.
+On the other hand, if the IASB decides to develop specific IFRS requirements involving the deferral or acceleration of revenue, it should consider whether and, if so, how the principles of IFRS 15 could be adapted to form the basis of a tailored revenue recognition model for rate-regulated activities.
+In this context we would like to specifically mention the exception in paragraph B63 of IFRS 15 which contrary to the general requirements for variable considerations in paragraphs 56-59 allows the recognition of revenue for a sales-based or usage-based royalty promised in exchange for a licence of intellectual property only when certain events occur.
 We would like the IASB to consider whether this linkage of a past and future event is consistent with the proposed accounting principles for deferrals from RRA.

 Furthermore, we wonder whether there are some similarities between timing concepts for deferred taxes and the accounting issues from revenue requirements in relation to RRA.
-These timing concepts in various accounting jurisdictions basically aim at reflecting the effects from income tax as expenses from a 'tax performance' perspective (nominal tax rate vs. effective tax rate) and ask for corresponding deferral adjustments (DTA/DTL), as well as disclosures (tax reconciliation).
+These timing concepts in various accounting jurisdictions basically aim to reflect the effects from income tax as expenses from a 'tax performance' perspective (nominal tax rate vs. effective tax rate) and ask for corresponding deferral adjustments (DTA/DTL), as well as disclosures (tax reconciliation).

-Although we acknowledge that IAS 12 is based on a temporary concept where the similarities might be less straight forward, we think it might be worth considering the principles of deferred taxes in the further development of a standard on rate regulation.
+Although we acknowledge that IAS 12 is based on a temporary concept where the similarities might be less straight forward, we think it might be worth to consider the principles of deferred taxes in the further development, as it was not done so in the DP.